OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 |image6|

-In Chirpstack V4, the Application and network server has been merged into the same component.
+The Chirpstack is comprised of the following 4 modules.

 1. `Gateway bridge <https://www.chirpstack.io/docs/chirpstack-gateway-bridge/>`__